Extensions in Jacobian algebras via punctured skein relations: Triangles in the cluster category of type

-We denote the direct sum of indecomposable injective modules $I(a_1) \oplus \cdots \oplus I(a_n)$ by $I(a_1,\ldots,a_m)$, similarly denote $P(a_1, \ldots, a_m)$ the direct sum of indecomposable projective modules.
+We denote the direct sum of indecomposable injective modules $I(a_1) \oplus \cdots \oplus I(a_m)$ by $I(a_1,\ldots,a_m)$, similarly denote $P(a_1, \ldots, a_m)$ the direct sum of indecomposable projective modules.
 Consider the projective cover and injective envelope of $M_i$ and of $M_\beta$.

 While $M_i$ is isomorphic to its projective cover, $P(n-1,n)$ is the projective cover for $M_\beta$.
-This can be deduced from the position of $M_\beta$ in $\Gamma(H)$.
 By the properties of projective modules and using snake lemma, we can build a commutative diagram where the vertical lines are epimorphisms.

 Similarly, by properties of injective modules and using snake lemma, we can build a commutative diagram where the vertical lines are monomorphisms.

 Hence, since there is an epimorphism from $P(i,n-1,n)$ to $Y$ and there is a monomorphism from $Y$ to $I(r+1,s+1)$, the middle term has to satisfy: \begin{enumerate} \item[i.] $\soc Y $ is a direct summand of $S(1)\oplus S(r+1) \oplus S(s+1)$, and $\ttop Y$ is a direct summand of $S(i) \oplus S(n-1) \oplus S(n)$,